-- 3 Install the cap over the clean out opening at the base of the trap.
+Install the cap over the clean out opening at the base of the trap.
 Secure with clamp.
+See FIGURE 43.

-See figure 39. - 4 Install drain trap using appropriate PVC fittings, glue all joints.
-Glue the provided drain trap as shown in FIGURE 47.
+3 - Install drain trap using appropriate PVC fittings, glue all joints.
+Glue the provided drain trap as shown in FIGURE 43.
 Route the condensate line to an open drain.
-Condensate line must maintain a 1/4" downward slope from the furnace to the drain.

-5 - FIGURE 42 and FIGURE 44 shows the furnace and evaporator coil using a separate drain.
-If necessary the condensate line from the furnace and evaporator coil can drain together.
-See FIGURE 43, FIGURE 45 and FIGURE 46.
-Upflow furnace (FIGURE 45) - In upflow furnace applications the field provided vent must be a minimum 1" to a maximum 2" length above the condensate drain outlet connection.
-Any length above 2" may result in a flooded heat exchanger if the combined primary drain line were to become restricted.
-Horizontal furnace (FIGURE 46) - In horizontal furnace applications the field provided vent must be a minimum 4" to a maximum 5" length above the condensate drain outlet connection.
-Any length above 5" may result in a flooded heat exchanger if the combined primary drain line were to become restricted.
+4 - FIGURE 40 shows the furnace and evaporator coil using a separate drain.
+If necessary, the condensate line from the furnace and evaporator coil can drain together.
+See FIGURE 41 and FIGURE 42.
+The field provided vent must be a minimum 1" to a maximum 2" length above the condensate drain outlet connection.

-NOTE - In horizontal applications it is recommended to install a secondary drain pan underneath the unit and trap assembly.
+NOTE - If necessary the condensate trap may be installed up to 5 feet away from the furnace.
+Piping from furnace must slope down a minimum of 1/4" per ft. toward trap.

 NOTE - Appropriately sized tubing and barbed fitting may be used for condensate drain.
 Attach to the drain on the trap using a hose clamp.
-See FIGURE 40.
+See FIGURE 39.

-6 - If unit will be started immediately upon completion of installation, prime trap per procedure outlined in Unit Start-Up section.
+5 - If unit will be started immediately upon completion of installation, prime trap per procedure outlined in Unit Start-Up section.

 Condensate line must slope downward away from the trap to drain.
 If drain level is above condensate trap, condensate pump must be used.
 Condensate drain line should be routed within the conditioned space to avoid freezing of condensate and blockage of drain line.
 If this is not possible, a heat cable kit may be used on the condensate trap and line.
-Heating cable kit is available from Lennox in various lengths; 6 ft.
+Heat cable kit is available from Lennox in various lengths; 6 ft.
 (1.8m) - kit no. 26K68 and 24 ft.
 (7.3m) - kit no. 26K69.